 But most of all, we will listen to you, treat you with dignity, and advocate for you.
 Just because you have been charged with a crime, this does not mean that you will be convicted of that crime.
 Even in the event of a conviction, the circumstances of your case may mean that you don’t have to face the maximum sentence.
 Don’t let anyone convince you otherwise.

 The legal system can be complicated and overwhelming.
 There are a lot of rules and technicalities that can trip you up, with major consequences.
 The prosecution has an enormous advantage over individuals without lawyers or those who have hired overextended lawyers who are out of their league.
-Retaining the right lawyer to strategically lead you through the process can make all the difference.
+Retaining a trusted trial lawyer to strategically lead you through the process can make all the difference.

 Helping or aiding another person in the commission of a crime is its own separate crime.
 That includes any help you provided before, during, or after the commission of the underlying crime.
 In criminal law, the person who committed the underlying crime is called the principal, and the person who did the helping is called the accessory.